EDCD/EDMarketConnector/docs/Releasing.md

 ```

 **Do check the output** for things like not properly specifying extra files
-to be included in the install.
+to be included in the installation.
 If they're not picked up by current rules in
 `build.py` then you will need to add them to the `win32`
 `DATA_FILES` array.